 The UK’s largest airport outside of London is located in Manchester, and it’s also the most visited city in England by overseas visitors aside from the capital.

-To the youngsters as well as the more older and experience travelers, it offers a unique charm, a multitude of shopping, cultural and entertainment opportunities and edifices.
+To the youngsters as well as the older and experienced travelers, it offers unique charm, a multitude of shopping, cultural and entertainment opportunities, and edifices.

 Warnings & Dangers in Manchester

 Manchester isn't the safest city to visit in the UK, but if you apply all the basic precaution measures, and move around areas that are frequented by tourists, you won't have any problems.